TheGobbo/Minesweper/README.md

 A terminal version of the game Minesweper.

-to play it on Linux download the executable and run ./minado
+to play it on Linux download the executable and run sudo chmod +x minado && ./minado

 to compile it yourself download pascal compilator fpc, ans pascal file minado.pas then run fpc minado.pas && ./minado